 Services that our plan pays for What you must pay Value-Based Insurance Design (VBID) Model \$0 Under the VBID Model, all CalOptima Health OneCare Complete members have access to: \$0 copays for all Part D drugs.
-Pick up your medications at your pharmacy as you normally do.
-A combined \$135 allowance to purchase grocery items at plan-approved retail stores.
+Pick up your medications at your pharmacy as you normally do. • A combined \$135 allowance to purchase grocery items at plan-approved retail stores.
 Please see "Flex Card: Over the Counter (OTC) and Grocery Items" row earlier in this grid for additional details regarding the benefit.
 Non-medical transportation: 100 one-way trips to a grocery store within a 10-mile radius of your starting address.
 Trips must begin or end in Orange County.
 Please see "Transportation: Non-medical transportation" row earlier in this grid for additional details regarding the benefit

-Services that our plan pays for What you must pay Ser Vision care We pay for the following services: • one routine eye exam every year and • up to \$300 for eyeglasses (frames and lenses) or contact lenses every year We pay for outpatient doctor services for the diagnosis and treatment of diseases and injuries of the eye.
-For example, this includes annual eye exams for diabetic retinopathy for people with diabetes and treatment for age-related macular degeneration.
+Services that our plan pays for What you must pay ð Vision care \$0 for exam to - We pay for the following services: diagnosis and treat diseases one routine eye exam every year and and conditions up to \$300 for eyeglasses (frames and lenses) or contact lenses every year of the eye (including We pay for outpatient doctor services for the diagnosis and treatment of diseases and injuries of the eye.
+For example, yearly glaucoma screening). this includes annual eye exams for diabetic retinopathy for people with diabetes and treatment for age-related macular degeneration. \$0 for routine eye exam (for up to 1 every year).
 For people at high risk of glaucoma, we pay for one glaucoma screening each year.
-People at high risk of glaucoma include: • people with a family history of glaucoma • people with diabetes • African-Americans who are age 50 and over • Hispanic Americans who are 65 or over We pay for one pair of glasses or contact lenses after each cataract surgery when the doctor inserts an intraocular lens.
-If you have two separate cataract surgeries, you must get one pair of glasses after each surgery.
-You cannot get two pairs of glasses after the second surgery, even if you did not get a pair of glasses after the first surgery. contact lenses after cataract surgery.
+People at high risk of glaucoma include: Our plan pays up to \$300 for one (1) pair people with a family history of glaucoma of eyeglasses (frames and people with diabetes lenses) or African-Americans who are age 50 and over contact lenses Hispanic Americans who are 65 or over every year.
+We pay for one pair of glasses or contact lenses after each cataract surgery when the doctor inserts an intraocular lens. \$0 copayment for eyeglasses or contact lenses If you have two separate cataract surgeries, you must get one pair of glasses after each surgery.
+You cannot get two pairs of glasses after the second surgery, even if you did not get a pair of glasses after the first surgery. after cataract surgery.

 Services that our plan pays for What you must pay "Welcome to Medicare" preventive visit \$0 We cover the one-time "Welcome to Medicare" preventive visit.
-The visit includes: a review of your health, education and counseling about the preventive services you need (including screenings and shots), and referrals for other care if you need it.
+The visit includes: • a review of your health, education and counseling about the preventive services you need (including screenings and shots), and • referrals for other care if you need it.
 Note: We cover the "Welcome to Medicare" preventive visit only during the first 12 months that you have Medicare Part B. When you make your appointment, tell your doctor's office you want to schedule your "Welcome to Medicare" preventive visit.